zSkull162/TycoonKit/README.md

 ### ---------------------------------------------------------------------------------------------

 ### Play Polytycoon here:
-Here's the link to my world Poltycoon, in case you want to see what this prefab is capable of.
+Here's the link to my world Polytycoon, in case you want to see what this prefab is capable of.

 https://vrchat.com/home/world/wrld_5e16723e-b5c9-4683-9757-557e69805316